John J. Brice: American Civil War

-When the American Civil War broke out in April 1861, Brice joined the United States Navy as a volunteer officer with the rank of acting master's mate on 23 August 1861.
+After the American Civil War broke out in April 1861, Brice joined the United States Navy as a volunteer officer with the rank of acting master's mate on 23 August 1861.
 He reported aboard the armed sidewheel gunboat USS Thomas Freeborn in the Potomac Flotilla the same month.
 He subsequently served aboard the screw gunboat USS Eureka, the armed screw tug USS Primrose, the armed steamer USS Wyandotte, and the sidewheel gunboat USS De Soto.

 Brice took part in the Battle of Aquia Creek of May 29–June 1, 1861, and engagements with Confederate States Army artillery batteries at Potomac Creek, Virginia, on August 23, 1861, at Freestone Point, Virginia, on September 25, 1861, and at Cockpit Point, Virginia, on January 3, 1862.
 He also took part in a cutting-out expedition up the Rappahannock River in Virginia in April 1862 and an engagement with Confederate States Army artillery and infantry at Gloucester Courthouse, Virginia.
 At Gloucester Courthouse, he landed a force of men in small boats behind Confederate lines and captured a Confederate colonel of cavalry, whom he brought back aboard his ship, and he received a promotion for this achievement.

 During a cutting-out expedition in Mattox Creek in Virginia that took place from March 16 to 18, 1865, Brice – by then promoted to acting ensign – led a 40-man search party that found itself in combat with a force of about 50 Confederate cavalrymen.
 While he was deploying his men to receive their attack, eight or ten cavalrymen fell upon on his left flank, but he drove them off, prompting the rest of the Confederate force to retreat.
 For this action he was recommended for an award for gallantry and received a promotion to acting master.
 He also participated in combat against Confederate ironclads on the James River as they attempted to pass Aiken's Landing, Virginia; in the attack on Jones's Bluff, Virginia, on the Rappahannock River; and in the capture of Fredericksburg, Virginia.
 When the Civil War ended in April 1865, he was the commanding officer of the armed steamer USS Don.